mortie/greylang/README.md

 representation, and only need to parse the utf-8 text when you index individual values.
 In the common case where string literals are defined and then ignored, no utf-8 parsing or encoding will be performed.

+# To Do

+* Better error handling
+* Array prototype functions
+	* sub, reverse, insert, push, pop
+* Some way to do the equivalent of +=, -=, etc.
+* Change code style of non-VM parts to match the VM
+* Give getter and setter functions syntactic sugar to make them look like property lookups
+* Deal with reference cycles with functions
+* Free memory allocated while parsing
+* "Placeholder" function to indicate abstract methods
+* Make module system
+* Make various modules
+	* File system I/O
+	* JSON parsing
+	* HTTP (_long_ term)